MooersLab/crafted-emacs-config/README.md

 The *crafted-completion.el* module uses the vertico, marginalia, orderless, embark, corfu, and cape stack of packages for autocompletion in place of ivy or helm.
 These package build on top of Emacs's built-in completion system rather than displace it with a separate system as in the case of ivy or helm.
 You can be one of the cool kids using this stack without having to install and configure each package on their own.

-Note that if you must use ivy or helm (say for compatibility with org-ref), then you will need
+Note that if you must use ivy or helm (say for compatibility with org-ref), then you will need comment out the *crafted-completions.el* file.

 You will find below the module calls my keybindings, functions, and package configuration that I expect to be present.
 For example, I bind `cmd` to the `Meta` key and `option` to the `Super` key.